-When the read requests lead to high pressure and demand during processing of high volume of data, read-write separation can be used to distribute the read requests to slave nodes.
+When read requests lead to high pressure and demand on the processing of high volume of data, read/write separation can be used to distribute the read requests to secondary nodes.

-TDSQL supports read-write separation by default.
-Each slave in the master-slave architecture can be read-only.
-If multiple slaves are configured, read requests will be automatically allocated to low-load slaves by the gateway cluster (TProxy) to support the read traffic of large applications.
+TDSQL for MySQL supports read/write separation by default.
+Each secondary in the primary-secondary architecture has the read-only permission.
+If multiple secondaries are configured, TProxy automatically assigns read requests to secondaries with lower loads to sustain the read traffic of large applications.

-Read-write separation is to separate read and write capabilities by letting the master node handle transactional operations (INSERT, UPDATE, and DELETE) and the slave nodes perform query operations (SELECT).
+Read/write separation is to separate read and write capabilities by letting the primary node handle transactional operations (

-A read-only account is a type of account only with read permission to read data from a slave (or read-only instance) in a database cluster by default.
+A read-only account is a type of account only with read permission to read data from a secondary (or read-only replica) in a database cluster by default.

-A read-only account can be used to implement automatic distribution of read requests to slaves and return results.
+A read-only account can be used to implement automatic distribution of read requests to secondaries and return results.